Secunderabad–Bolarum route

 The Secunderabad–Bolarum (abbr.
 SB) is a suburban rail service of the Multi-Modal Transport System of Hyderabad, India.
 Spanning 11 stations, it runs between Secunderabad and Bolarum 5 times a day.

 History

 The Secunderabad–Bolarum route is one of the oldest suburban rail in the city of Hyderabad, established by Nizam's Guaranteed State Railway.
 Initially, it was a metre-gauge track but was later converted into broad-gauge.

 Stations

 MMTS route

 Secunderabad–Bolarum route is scheduled to take off as a part of the phase 2 of the Hyderabad Multi-Modal Transport System in December 2018., however was delayed due to paucity of funds.
-The work of the section is nearing to completion in February 2020.
+The work of the section is nearing to completion in February 2020..Finally, 13 MMTS Services along 2 routes under the MMTS phase 2 was inaugurated on 8th april 2023 on Secunderabad medchal & Falaknuma Umdanagar routes by PM Narendra Modi.